 - All researchers present an appropriate piece of identification such as a valid library card, student card or driver’s licence.
 Researchers must complete a "Reader Registration” form.

 - Coats and bags must be left in the secure storage lockers provided on-site.

-- Food and drink are not permitted in the reading room.
+- Food and drink are not permitted in the Doris Lewis Reading Room.

 - Pens, highlighters or mechanical pencils are prohibited.
-Please use the pencils provided for use in the Reading Room.
+Please use the pencils provided for use in the Doris Lewis Reading Room.